Marzogh/SPIMemory/docs/api/functions/eraseBlock32k.md

 - Assuming all chips support 32 KB erase opcode.
 - Not preserving neighboring data in same erase block.

+## Choosing Between Similar APIs

+- Use `eraseBlock32K()` for medium-size bulk rewrites.
+- Use sector erase for smaller updates to avoid collateral data loss.
+- Use 64K erase when throughput matters and data layout allows.

 ## Example

 ```cpp